Azure/Medical-Claims-Transaction-Processing-at-scale/README.md

 This will require logging into the azure portal, and accessing the Synapse workspace.

 1. Upload generated csv files to blob storage collection `claimsfs` created by `setup.sh` script
-    - Pre-generated data can be found in this repo under `/deploy/csv`
+    - Pre-generated data can be found in this repo under `/deploy/csv` (this sample data has around 100 patients)
     - If you generated your own using the above instructions these will be in `{clone-path}/synthea/output/csv` folder
 1. Log into the Synapse workspace in Synapse Studio
 2. Locate the **Initial-Ingestion** pipeline in the **Integrate** section in the side menu